philnewm/ansible-foreman/README.md

 ## Changes to role template

-* Add github action that flags empty directories on release creation
+* Add GitHub action that flags empty directories on release creation